Justintime50/srvinfra/README.md

 srvinfra deploy_all

 # Decrypt a compressed SQL backup file
+# The BACKUP_SECRET is assumed to be the same as the database ROOT_PASSWORD
 srvinfra decrypt_database_backup PATH_TO_SQL_FILE BACKUP_SECRET

 # Export a SQL database from a Docker container